bengtmartensson/JavaLircClient/README.md

 The abstract class LircClient is implemented using TCP sockets in the class TcpLircClient, and using Unix Domain sockets (`/var/run/lirc/lircd`) in the class UnixDomainSocketLircClient (which is presently not implemented, but just a skeleton).
+(However, this is not a very severe restriction, since the Lircd server can be started with the `--listen` option.)